Oracle Linux

 Oracle Linux (abbreviated OL, formerly known as Oracle Enterprise Linux or OEL) is a Linux distribution packaged and freely distributed by Oracle, available partially under the GNU General Public License since late 2006.
-It is compiled from Red Hat Enterprise Linux (RHEL) source code, replacing Red Hat branding with Oracle's.
+It is, in part, compiled from Red Hat Enterprise Linux (RHEL) source code, replacing Red Hat branding with Oracle's.
 It is also used by Oracle Cloud and Oracle Engineered Systems such as Oracle Exadata and others.

 Potential users can freely download Oracle Linux through Oracle's server, or from a variety of mirror sites, and can deploy and distribute it without cost.
 The company's Oracle Linux Support program aims to provide commercial technical support, covering Oracle Linux and existing RHEL or CentOS installations but without any certification from the former (i.e. without re-installation or re-boot).
 As of 2016 Oracle Linux had over 15,000 customers subscribed to the support program.

 RHEL compatibility

-Oracle Corporation distributes Oracle Linux with two alternative Linux kernels:
+Oracle Corporation distributes Oracle Linux with two Linux kernels options.